Jonathankyau/Opinions-Social-Network/README.md

   - CLOUD_NAME = `your cloudinary cloud name`
   - API_KEY = `your cloudinary api key`
   - API_SECRET = `your cloudinary api secret`

+#### Note: you will need to setup a cluster on MongoDB as well as create a cloudinary account to fill in the environment variables above

 ### Run